andrew-johnson-4/lambda-mountain/README.md

 # Scope

+L1 is polymorphic. λ☶ is monomorphic.
+That's the core difference.

 This programming language implements the `eval-soft` and `eval-hard` functions of [L1's type system](https://github.com/andrew-johnson-4/L1Pearls/blob/main/normalize_kindof.md).
 If you want to fully understand or extend L1's core type system then this is the place to start.
 Necessarily the L1 bootstrap does not utilize the `eval-*` functions at the type level.